-I baked this pie in a cream cheese crust that will bowl you over.
+I baked this pie in a cream cheese crust that will particularly bowl you over.
 The crust was a botched first attempt at the pastry for Apricot Kolaches.
-It turns out that if you don’t follow the instructions exactly, you end up with a mess (and possibly tears).
+It turns out that if you don’t follow the instructions exactly, you subsequently end up with a mess (and possibly tears).

 Instead of using the cream cheese crust as given below, you can also use my other favorite piecrust recipe, which would be equally amazing!